 9. Pack an embarkation day bag with all the essentials

 When you arrive at the ship for the first day of your cruise, you’ll leave your larger suitcases with the porter before you check in for your voyage.
-Crew will deliver your bags to your stateroom later that afternoon, and this process often takes several hours.
+Your ship’s crew will deliver your bags to your stateroom later that afternoon, and this process often takes several hours.

 To make sure the kids (and you!) have the most fun on embarkation day, make sure you pack all the things they’ll need for those first few hours.
 The onboard shops will be closed while you’re in port, so have all the essentials in your carry on including:

 - diapers and wipes